 Special-status marine species that may occur in nearshore and offshore waters in the Project area include birds foraging and/or breeding offshore and marine mammals protected under the Federal Marine Mammal Protection Act (MMPA).
-Table 4.3.4 lists special-status marine species reported from the Santa Barbara Channel in the Carpinteria region, including marine mammals observed during aerial surveys conducted in support of oil production platform removal (42 surveys over a 15-month period) (Padre 2021c).
+Table 4.3.4 lists special-status marine species reported from the Santa Barbara Channel in the Carpinteria region, including marine mammals observed during aerial surveys conducted in support of oil production platform removal (42 surveys over a 15-month period) (City of Carpinteria 2022).